Davidson’s pinch-hit slam sends Reds past Cardinals, 4-2

 Raisel Iglesias pitched a perfect ninth for his third save.

-Genesis Cabera (1-1) took the loss after working one inning.
+Genesis Cabrera (1-1) took the loss after working one inning.
 He was charged with three of the four runs on Davidson’s homer, but all were unearned.
 Cabrera didn’t allow a hit, but he walked one and hit a batter with a pitch.

-St. Louis came unraveled in the sixth after Cabera retired the first two Reds batters.
+St. Louis came unraveled in the sixth after Cabrera retired the first two Reds batters.
 Harrison Bader made a long run into deep center in an attempt to snag Eugenio Suarez’s drive and was in position to make the catch for the final out of the inning but the ball popped out of his glove.

+“It was a little funky,” Bader said.
+“I definitely should have caught it, there’s no doubt.
+There’s no doubt that ball needs to be caught.”

 Cardinals shortstop Tommy Edman then dropped Bader’s throw for a second error on the play, allowing Suarez to scoot into third base.

-Mike Moustakas walked and Caberea plunked Phil Ervin to load the bases.
+Mike Moustakas walked and Cabrera plunked Phil Ervin to load the bases.
 Webb came in and gave up Davidson’s homer.

+“He got behind and had to make a pitch.
+It’s a tough spot for Tyler,” Cardinals manager Mike Shildt said.
+“You came in with the bases loaded, got behind, made a pitch that clearly got more plate than anybody would have wanted except maybe Davidson, and the guy put a swing on it.”

 Reds starter Anthony DeSclafani went 4 1/3 innings and gave up three hits.
 He walked four and struck out two.